Every type A quiver locus is a Kazhdan-Lusztig variety: Introduction

-This result provides a straightforward interpretation of the close connection between quiver loci and Schubert/K-L varieties, and in our paper we also point out several most important concepts among the immediate corollaries.
-Firstly, the normality, Cohen-Macaulay property, and rational singularity property of type A quiver loci can be deduced, recovering the works of Bobinski and Zwara in \cite{bobinski_normality_2001}, as well as those of Kinser and Rajchgot in \cite{kinser_type_2015}.
+This result provides a straightforward interpretation of the close connection between quiver loci and Schubert/Kazhdan-Lusztig varieties, and in our paper we also point out several important concepts among the immediate corollaries.
+Firstly, the normality, Cohen-Macaulay property, and rational singularity property of type A quiver loci can be deduced, recovering the works of Bobiński and Zwara in \cite{bobinski_normality_2001}, as well as those of Kinser and Rajchgot in \cite{kinser_type_2015}.
 Furthermore, our construction may also enhance existing proofs in problems related to the theory of representations of type A quiver.
-For example, the vanishing of intersection cohomology of type A quiver loci in odd degree, and existence of canonical bases of quantum groups, etc.(cf.\cite{zelevinskii_two_1985},\cite{lusztigcanbase},\cite{lusztig1990cir}).
-Our result revisits these proofs with a more natural interpretation and avoiding some lengthy steps.
+For example, the vanishing of intersection cohomology of type A quiver loci in odd degrees and existence of canonical bases of quantum groups, etc.(cf.\cite{zelevinskii_two_1985},\cite{lusztigcanbase},\cite{lusztig1990cir}).
+Our result revisits these proofs with a more natural interpretation and avoids some lengthy steps.